jindrichmynarz/dissertation/parts/public_procurement_domain.md

 Public procurement constitutes a large share of the volume of transactions in the economy.
 The share of expenditures in the EU member states' public procurement on works, goods, and services (excluding utilities) was estimated to be *"13.1 % of the EU GDP in 2015, the highest value for the last 4 years"* [@EuropeanCommission2016].
 This estimate amounted to 24.2 billion EUR in 2015 in the Czech Republic, which translated to 14.5 % of the country's GDP [@EuropeanCommission2016].
-Compared with the EU, the Czech Republic exhibits consistent above-average values of this indicator, as can be seen in the [@fig:gdp].
+Compared with the EU, the Czech Republic exhibits consistent above-average values of this indicator, as can be seen in [Fig. @fig:gdp].

 ![Percentage of public procurement's share of GDP.
 Source: Public Procurement Indicators 2012-2015 [@EuropeanCommission2016]](resources/img/share_of_gdp_v2.png){#fig:gdp}